jedazard/PRIMsrc/README.md

 # PRIMsrc
-Bump Hunting by Patient Rule Induction Method for Survival, Regression, and Classification of high-dimensional data.
+Bump Hunting by Patient Rule Induction Method for Survival, Regression and Classification in a multivariate setting and in high-dimensional data.

 ===============